-Since April 2020 we have been facilitating emergency food drives to those most vulnerable within our neighbouring communities in both Kenya and Rwanda.
+Between June 2020 December 2021 and we facilitated large-scale emergency food drives to those most vulnerable within our neighbouring communities.

 Early on we recognised that this situation was a recipe for disaster.
-Without an income to feed their families, many people are forced to turn to illegal activities such as setting wire snares to capture wild animals (the bushmeat as it is known can be sold at a fraction of the price of conventional sources of meat) or felling indigenous hardwood trees for timber or charcoal production.
-The threat of poaching for ivory and rhino horn also increased.
-All of these activities are extremely detrimental to the workings of a healthy ecosystem.
+Without an income to feed their families, many people are forced to turn to illegal activities such as setting wire snares to capture wild animals, casting fishing nets or felling indigenous hardwood trees.
+All of these activities are extremely detrimental to the workings of healthy ecosystems.

 We are incredibly grateful to The Chairman’s Foundation via The Wilderness Wildlife Trust, The Mara Rianda Charitable Trust and countless individual donors for making this work possible.